Careers360 Logo

 (c) Smooth ER helps in the synthesizing of protein, lipids and carbohydrates.
 It also helps in drug detoxification and regulating calcium concentration.

-(d) It is a primary site for the formation of glycolipids and glycoprotein.
-It also plays a vital role during cell division by formation of cell plates.
+(d) It is a primary site for the formation of glycolipids and glycoproteins.
+It also plays a vital role during cell division through the formation of cell plates.

 (e) Centrioles help in the cell division of animals by forming asters.
 It also forms the microtubules and sperm tail.